-Measuring the Effects of Hypoxia on the Gulf of Mexico Shrimp Fishery awarded by National Oceanic and Atmospheric Administration (Co-Principal Investigator).
+Measuring the Effects of Hypoxia on the Gulf of Mexico Shrimp Fishery awarded by (Co-Principal Investigator).
 2009 to 2014

 Collaborative Research: The Impacts of the "Right to Know": Information Disclosure and Drinking Water Quality awarded by National Science Foundation (Principal Investigator).
 2007 to 2010

-An Integrative Investigation of the Sources and Effects of Groundwater Contamination for Local Communities awarded by Department of Agriculture (Co-Principal Investigator).
+An Integrative Investigation of the Sources and Effects of Groundwater Contamination for Local Communities awarded by (Co-Principal Investigator).
 2006 to 2009

 Corporate Responses to Information Disclosure awarded by Environmental Protection Agency (Co Investigator).
 2006 to 2009